 Many soups and stews have their primary flavor from their stocks, and bisque is no exception.
 Plus, there is one secret ingredient in a bisque stock: time.
 Simulating the shells with aromatics takes several hours to make a deep, rich stock.

-Place the shells in a large pot or a stock pot to make the crab shell stock for this crab bisque recipe.
-You add some coarsely chopped onions, leeks, celery, and carrots.
-Then fill the pot with enough water to fully cover everything and cook on low heat for several hours.
+Place the shells in a large pot or a stockpot to make the crab shell stock for this crab bisque recipe.
+Add some coarsely chopped onions, leeks, celery, and carrots.
+Then, fill the pot with enough water to cover everything fully and cook on low heat for several hours.

 I prefer to season the stock when it nears completion.
 This way, you can taste it and see what it needs.
 Seasoning stock while it cooks is judging your food way too early.
 Once your stock is ready, this soup comes together fairly quickly (see instructions).